 As much as I enjoyed learning to understand my inclinations and discovering BDSM for myself, I often labeled myself as “kinky”.
 Maybe because I didn’t have another word for it.
 Maybe because, like Fat Amy, I preferred to do it myself before someone else did it.
 Then I would have responded to the “You’re a pervert!” replies: “Yes!
 I know.
 And I think it’s great.”
 But the bitter aftertaste of being abnormal remained.

 Today I know better.
 I’ve learned that I’m not “fake different,” I’m just “different.”
 I know other words.
-I know other “perverts” (because that’s what they like to call themselves) and not perverted kinksters.
-In the scene you learn that you are not abnormal just because you break what is taboo for others with excitement.
+I know other “perverts” (because that’s what they like to call themselves) and not perverted Kinksters.
+In the community you learn that you are not abnormal just because you break what is taboo for others with excitement.
 And even how beautiful it is to dance to the sound of breaking taboos.
 To celebrate yourself and others.
 I have learned that my tendencies are not a basis for blame.
 My different behavior no longer needs to be explained, neither to myself nor to others.

 Normal is an illusion.
 What is normal to the spider is chaos to the fly.